redux-utilities/flux-standard-action/README.md

 An action MAY

 - have a `status` property.
-- have a `body` property.
+- have a `payload` property.

-Properties other than for `type`, `body`, and `status` are also permitted, but they SHOULD only contain meta information about the action itself.
+Properties other than for `type`, `payload`, and `status` are also permitted, but they SHOULD only contain meta information about the action itself.

 ### `type`